lucianapopa/Python_Data_Analysis_Event_Alura/README.md

   - Average and maximum salaries are **higher in 2024–2025** than in **2020–2021** (salaries are nominal USD, not inflation-adjusted).

   - The total record count is much larger in 2024–2025; this may reflect **more rows collected** and does **not necessarily** mean industry headcount growth.
-Additionaly, trends may also reflect changes in the sample mix (countries, roles, company sizes) across periods, not just time.
+Additionally, trends may also reflect changes in the sample mix (countries, roles, company sizes) across periods, not just time.

   - The most common job position **shifts** from **Data Scientist** (2020–2021) to **Software Engineer** (2024–2025).